Frequently Asked Questions Regarding Fall Ball

 How are Fall Ball practices different from Spring baseball practices?

 There is not much difference in how the actual practices are run.
-However, practices are limited to once per week, and sometimes a second “optional” practice is scheduled.
+However, practices are typically held once per week, and sometimes a second “optional” practice is scheduled.

 My child plays AYSO soccer.
 Can he/she still play Fall Ball?